Luddesdown

-Luddesdown (/'lʌdzdən/) is a civil parish in the Gravesham District of Kent, England.
+Luddesdown (/'lʌdzdən/) is a village and civil parish in the Gravesham district of Kent, England.
+In 2011 the parish had a population of 220.

 Geography

-This very rural parish, forming part of the North Downs Area of Outstanding Natural Beauty, is located in a dry valley to the south of Gravesend and is named after a scattered group of houses and farms around Luddesdown Court and its church next to it.
+This very rural parish, forming part of the North Downs Area of Outstanding Natural Beauty, is located in a dry valley to the south of Gravesend and is named after a scattered group of houses and farms around Luddesdown Court and the parish church next to it.

-The civil parish also contains its main neighbourhood or street, Henley Street, and separate hamlets of Great Buckland (though split down the side with Snodland having essentially the Church) and Boughurst Street to the south; the valley narrows quickly the south to the appropriately named Buckland at the top of the dry valley floor.
+The civil parish also contains separate hamlets of Henley Street to the north, and Great Buckland (though split down the side with Snodland having essentially the Church) and Boughurst Street to the south.
+The valley narrows quickly the south to Buckland at the top of the dry valley floor.
 In this steep valley, facing west, is a vineyard, Monk's Vineyard; east are these woods: College, Haydown, Brazenden, Scrubes, Wrenches, Goss Hilly and Red Wood to the north east.
 Apart from this eastern edge, there are Fowles/Brimp, Luxon, Molehill, Freezelands, Round, Tom Loft's, Longfield and Henley Woods.
 These are part of the now long and narrow Rochester Forest, much of which would have been used for the chandlery/shipbuilding of the Medway towns.
-Most afford access under the 2000 Act.
+Most afford access under the Countryside and Rights of Way Act.
 There are two country public houses within the area.